oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 A processor satisfies the "CSAF consumer" conformance profile if the processor:

-* reads CSAF documents and interprets them according to the semantics defined in section 3.
+* reads CSAF documents and interprets them according to the semantics defined in section [sec](#schema-elements).
-* satisfies those normative requirements in section 3 and 8 that are designated as applying to CSAF consumers.
+* satisfies those normative requirements in section [sec](#schema-elements) and [sec](#safety-security-and-data-protection-considerations) that are designated as applying to CSAF consumers.

 ### Conformance Clause 11: CSAF viewer